MooersLab/pymolsnips/README.md

 It uses a simple markdown language designed for rendering by LaTeX into publication quality documents.
 The [ob-ipython]](https://github.com/gregsexton/ob-ipython) extends org-mode documents by sending Python code to a Jupyter kernel and enabling the embedding of the results from Jupyter Kernels below the code block
 Org-mode is more similar to the R Notebook than Juptyer Notebook.
-We provide a version of the snippet library for org-mode the flanks the snippets with code that makes them into executable code blocks.
+We provide a version of the snippet library for org-mode that flanks the snippets with code that makes them into executable code blocks.

 <details>